LaCabro/Splunk-Vetting-Tool-App/README.md

    vetting apps, like permissions, dashboard versions, old features etc.…

-**Instructions for Installation:**

-Requirements:
- -Splunk Enterprise must be installed in the Machine.
- -Python 3 is required

-Using the pip tool install the package:
- - pip install vetting_app-0.1.0.tar.gz
-   The **vetting_app-0.1.0.tar.gz** can be found in the dist folder.

 **Usage**

     usage: svta [-h] [--bulk] [--app APP] [-l] [-p] [-d] [-b] [--configure]